AdityaBhatt3010/Basic-Chat-Application/README.md

    ```bash
    python client.py
    ```
-4. Enter a nickname when prompted, and start chatting!
+4. Enter a username when prompted, and start chatting!

 ## How It Works
 ### Server (`server.py`)